NetworkBlockDevice/nbd/doc/proto.md

 [mailinglist](mailto:nbd-general@lists.sourceforge.net) in order to help fine-tune the specifications in this section before committing to a particular implementation.

-### `STARTTLS` extension

-To implement secure NBD connections, a STARTTLS extension is envisioned.
-This extension adds one option request and one error type.

-* `NBD_OPT_STARTTLS`

-    The client wishes to initiate TLS.
-If the server replies with `NBD_REP_ACK`, then the client should immediately initiate a TLS handshake and continue the negotiation in the encrypted channel.
-If the server is unwilling to perform TLS, it should reply with `NBD_REP_ERR_POLICY`.
-For backwards compatibility, a client should also be prepared to handle `NBD_REP_ERR_UNSUP`.
-If the client sent along any data with the request, the server should send back `NBD_REP_ERR_INVALID`.

-* `NBD_REP_ERR_TLS_REQD`

-    The server is unwilling to continue negotiation unless TLS is negotiated first.
-A server MUST NOT send this error if it has one or more exports that do not require TLS; not even if the client indicated interest (by way of `NBD_OPT_PEEK_EXPORT`) in an export which requires TLS.

-    If this reply is used, servers SHOULD send it in reply to each and every unencrypted `NBD_OPT_*` message (apart from `NBD_OPT_STARTTLS`).

 ### `SELECT` extension